sandrailievskaa/LLM-based-intent-based-networking/README.md

 A small Python simulator that maps natural-language network intents to allow/block rules on a simple topology.
 It runs locally without Mininet or Ryu, so you can show intent → flow table → connectivity in a few commands.

+This is an academic coursework / research-style project (proof-of-concept for a paper or lab report), not production network software.

 ## Tech stack

 - Python 3